OUIsolutions/CWebStudio/README.md

 ~~~

-# Getting Entrys
+# Getting Entries

-## Route an Method
+## Route a Method

-for getting the "url" paramns , its very easy, follow the program above
+Working with URL parameters is very easy, as seen in the following example:
 <!--codeof:exemples/route_and_method.c-->
 ~~~c